Membership Leakage in Label-Only Exposures: Introduction

-\mypara{Our Contributions}In general, our contributions can be summarized as the following: \begin{itemize} \item We perform a systematic investigation on membership leakage in label-only exposures of ML models, and introduce decision-based membership inference attacks, which is highly relevant for real-world applications and important to gauge model privacy. \item We propose two types of decision-based attacks under different scenarios, including transfer-attack and boundary-attack.
-Extensive experiments demonstrate that our two types of attacks achieve better performances than the baseline-attack, and even outperform the previous score-based attacks. \item We propose a new perspective on the reasons for the success of membership inference, and perform a quantitative and qualitative analysis to demonstrate that members of an ML model are more distant from the model's decision boundary than non-members. \item We evaluate multiple defenses against our decision-based attacks and show that our novel attacks can still achieve reasonable performance unless heavy regularization is applied.
+In general, our contributions can be summarized as the following: \begin{itemize} \item We perform a systematic investigation on membership leakage in label-only exposures of ML models, and introduce decision-based membership inference attacks, which is highly relevant for real-world applications and important to gauge model privacy. \item We propose two types of decision-based attacks under different scenarios, including transfer attack and boundary attack.
+Extensive experiments demonstrate that our two types of attacks achieve better performances than the baseline attack, and even outperform the previous score-based attacks in some cases. \item We propose a new perspective on the reasons for the success of membership inference, and perform a quantitative and qualitative analysis to demonstrate that members of an ML model are more distant from the model's decision boundary than non-members. \item We evaluate multiple defenses against our decision-based attacks and show that our novel attacks can still achieve reasonable performance unless heavy regularization is applied. \end{itemize}